winksaville/csgrs/readme.md

 Once you have a `CSG<S>`, you can access its polygons (either via `csg.polygons` or `csg.to_polygons()`) and use the following helper methods on each `Polygon<S>`:

-    shared_data() -> Option<&S>: Returns a reference to the shared data if present. shared_data_mut() -> Option<&mut S>: Returns a mutable reference to the shared data. set_shared_data(value: S): Overwrites the shared data with a new value.
+    shared_data() -> Option<&S>: Returns a reference to the metadata if present. shared_data_mut() -> Option<&mut S>: Returns a mutable reference to the metadata. set_shared_data(value: S): Overwrites the metadata with a new value.

-    // Create a CSG with a single polygon that has a string shared value: let mut poly = Polygon::new(
+    // Create a CSG with a single polygon that has a string metadata value: let mut poly = Polygon::new(
         vec![
             Vertex::new(Point3::new(0.0, 0.0, 0.0), nalgebra::Vector3::z()),